David John Ritter was born in Crows Nest, NSW in 1944 and came to Dapto at the age of four.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-Be a digital volunteer and help edit the computer generated transcript for David’s interviews using Amplify:
+Be a digital volunteer and help edit the computer generated transcript of David’s interviews using Amplify: